charmeleon-zz/jekyll-archive/resume.md

 ### Background

-I am a self taught hacker, constantly interested in new design patterns and technologies.
-I graduated from college with a Physics degree but fell in love with the immediacy of the impact that modern technology has in our world.
+I'm a self taught hacker, constantly interested in new design patterns and technologies.
 I strive to be a quick study and approach issues in a pragmatic manner.
 I believe in finding the right tool for the right job.

 ### Education